angular-schule/angular-cli-ghpages/README.md

 <hr>

-Angular CLI addon.
+This __was__ an angular CLI addon (until they [removed addon support](https://github.com/angular/angular-cli/pull/3695)).
+Now it's just a wrapper around [tschaub/gh-pages](https://github.com/tschaub/gh-pages).

 Publish to any gh-pages branch on GitHub (or any other branch on any other remote).
 Made for Travis-CI.
 Brought to you by the [angular-buch.com](https://angular-buch.com/) team!

 ## About

-This is similar to the normal `github-pages:deploy` command.
+This script is similar to the normal `github-pages:deploy` command.
 But by design, the command is limited to the `gh-pages` branch of the same repository.

-In contrast to this, the [angular-buch/angular-cli-ghpages](https://github.com/angular-buch/angular-cli-ghpages) addon is able to push to any branch on any repository.
+In contrast to this, the [angular-buch/angular-cli-ghpages](https://github.com/angular-buch/angular-cli-ghpages) script is able to push to any branch on any repository.
 It's made on top of [tschaub/gh-pages](https://github.com/tschaub/gh-pages).
-__This addon works great on [Travis-CI](https://travis-ci.org/).__ No git credentials must be set up in before.
+__This script works great on [Travis-CI](https://travis-ci.org/).__ No git credentials must be set up in before.
 Specific environment variables of Travis-CI are evaluated, too.
 You will like it!

-angular-cli-ghpages was sucessfully tested against __`angular-cli@1.0.0-beta.22-1`__.

 ## Installation & Setup